-Designed for students planning to pursue a professional career in Interior Design, our B.F.A. degree program in interior design emphasizes a three-dimensional approach to creating humane, enabling, and ecologically sensitive interior environments for living, working, and recreation.
+Designed for students planning to pursue a professional career in Interior + Spatial Design, our B.F.A. degree program emphasizes a three-dimensional approach to creating humane, enabling, and ecologically sensitive interior environments for living, working, and recreation.

-Students in our Interior Design program can take advantage of opportunities ranging from study abroad to membership in our student interior design club.
+Students in our Interior + Spatial Design program can take advantage of opportunities ranging from study abroad to membership in our student interior design club.
 All students will complete internships before graduating from the program and many will be involved in community learning projects.
+Students also have the opportunity to design for local clients and to enter design competitions.
 Students exhibit their work annually at the NY11+ exhibition in Albany and New York City.
-Each year our senior class produces their own installation of work in the Little Gallery on campus.
+These are just a few of the many opportunities available to students in our program.

-Visit our Flickr photostream to view images from last year’s study abroad experience!
+Visit our Flickr photostream to view images from past study abroad experiences!

 The Interior Design (IND) Club at Sage College of Albany provides an opportunity for students to connect with one another outside of the design studio.
-The IND Club is a part of the college’s student government organization.
-The IND Club hosts monthly guest speakers, a lunch and learn series, and a fall outing, among other activities.
-The IND Club welcomes participants from all majors, not only interior design students.
-It’s a great way to meet others and be a part of the vitality of the Sage College of Albany campus!
+The IND Club is a part of the college’s student government organization and hosts a regular lunch and learn series, organizes a fall outing, and does volunteer work, among other activities.
+This year the IND Club will become an official ASID student chapter!

-Sage IND students have opportunities to display their work in campus galleries.
-An annual Interior Design student show in the Little Gallery showcases the work of our senior class.
-Past shows have included “Thinking Inside the Box“, about the definition and purpose of interior design, and “Rethinking the Armory”, a collection of designs for the Armory building on campus.
-These exhibitions are open to the public and provide our students with an opportunity to show off their work to a wider audience.
+Sage IND students have many opportunities to exhibit their work.
+An annual student show in the Little Gallery showcases the work of our junior and senior classes and our seniors are also part of the annual BFA exhibition in the Opalka Gallery.
+These exhibitions are open to the public and provide our students with an opportunity to show their work to a wider audience.